HurleyGroup/Pore_Collapse_PostProcessing/README.md

 Extraction codes files

-StepA_DataExtraction.py extracts the data from Abaqus ODB files SG_Deformed_Centroids.py generates data of the deformed centroid of each individual grain
+StepA_DataExtraction.py extracts the data from Abaqus ODB files< br / >SG_Deformed_Centroids.py generates data of the deformed centroid of each individual grain < br / >
 Processing_Codes

 DT_Generator.m is used to generate the Dealunay Triangulation.